 An open database of characterized strains of Fusarium graminearum species complex species whose data have been gathered directly from researchers or extracted from the peer-reviewed articles whenever the geographic, host of origin, year, and phylogenetic species and chemotypes.

-Epifitter is a very young package, targeting students and researchers dealing with simulated or empirically-derived data collected from surveys or experiments.
+{epifitter} is a very young package, targeting students and researchers dealing with simulated or empirically-derived data collected from surveys or experiments.
 It provides a set of tools for aiding in the visualization and description of DPCs as well as fitting and comparing epidemic models and simulating epidemic data.

 Meta-analysis (MA) has gained more popularity in Plant Pathology.
 Among the methods, network meta-analysis has been thoroughly presented to plant pathologists in a recent paper.
 In this post, I reproduce part of the analysis shown in that paper which was conducted using SAS.
 Although the results are not identical, they are very similar.